Updated April 2020

 However, if you want to visit the many popular attractions surrounding the park, there are admission charges.

-Even when there isn’t a festival or another event occurring inside the park, there is plenty to do around the park.
+The park often is the site of popular festivals, but even when there isn’t a festival or another event occurring inside the park, there is plenty to do around the park.
 Located right next to each other and just off the perimeter of the park are Georgia Aquarium, home to whale sharks, dolphins, beluga whales and so much more; and World of Coca-Cola, a fun romp through the history of the world's most famous soft drink.
-A few steps away, find the College Football Hall of Fame and Chick-fil-A Fan Experience, where you can register in order to customize your visit around your favorite team; and the Center for Civil and Human Rights, where you will be moved as you explore the history of the American civil rights movement and learn about worldwide human rights campaigns.
+A few steps away, find the Chick-fil-A College Football Hall of Fame, where you can register in order to customize your visit around your favorite team; and the National Center for Civil and Human Rights, where you will be moved as you explore the history of the American civil rights movement and learn about worldwide human rights campaigns.

 Just across Marietta Street is CNN Center where you can take a CNN Studio Tour.
 And just across Centennial Olympic Park Drive, find the Children’s Museum of Atlanta.
-Also nearby are Philips Arena, home of the NBA’s Atlanta Hawks; and Atlanta’s new Mercedes-Benz Stadium, home of the NFL’s Atlanta Falcons and MLS’s Atlanta United FC.
+Also nearby are State Farm Arena, home of the NBA’s Atlanta Hawks; and Mercedes-Benz Stadium, home of the NFL’s Atlanta Falcons and MLS’s Atlanta United FC.

 On Luckie Street, just across the street from the park, see Atlanta from 20 stories up when you take a spin on the SkyView Atlanta Ferris wheel.
 Stop in Game X on Baker Street for a bite, a drink and lots and lots of games.
 The Tabernacle on Luckie Street is the venue for plenty top musical acts.
 If a big name is playing there, don’t be surprised to see a very long line that forms early.